-One week after Gadd ice-climbed up the world's most famous waterfall, we get a chance to take a closer look at his incredible (and incredibly chilly) achievement in the video above.
+One week after Gadd ice-climbed up the world's most famous waterfall, we get a chance to take a closer look at his incredible (and incredibly chilly) achievement in the video clip below.

 Up next for the ice-climber?
-After an epic year including new routes on Helmcken Falls, high on Kilimanjaro, and taking first place at the Ouray Ice Festival, Gadd is ready for some time off.
-“I had blocked out a month and a half for this project,” Gadd said.
+After an epic year including new routes on Helmcken Falls, high on Kilimanjaro, and taking first place at the Ouray Ice Festival, he's ready for some time off.
+“I had blocked out a month and a half for this project,” he says.
 “Now it's time for a rest!”